On Facebook, on message boards and in conversation, I often see and hear:-

 1. Vitamin D insufficiency/deficiency is widespread by the end of Winter (~90% of people have serum 25(OH)D less than 75nmol/L or 30ng/mL) due to insufficient sun exposure (or sun exposure through glass) during the Summer.
 A safe & effective dose is 50iu of Vitamin D3 per kg weight per day.
 See Vitamin D.

 2. Modern diets are lacking in long-chain omega-3 fatty acids (EPA & DHA), as many people don't eat any/enough oily fish.
-Tinned tuna is not an oily fish!
+Tinned tuna is not a good source of omega-3 fatty acids!
 See Omega-3 fatty acids and major depression: A primer for the mental health professional.
 Women of reproductive age can take flaxseed oil, if they can't/won't eat oily fish or take fish oil capsules.
 Women not of reproductive age & men need to supplement with vegan DHA in addition to flaxseed oil, if they can't/won't eat oily fish or take fish oil capsules.

 3. Diets low in greens are low in magnesium.
 Excessive stress and/or alcohol consumption increases loss of magnesium in urine.
 Magnesium deficiency can cause all of the above symptoms.
 Epsom Salts are a very cheap source of Magnesium.
-1 level teaspoonful/day (~4g/day) of Epsom Salts (spread the dose out over a period of 24 hours to prevent it from having a laxative effect) provides ~400mg/day of Magnesium.
-See Magnesium and the Ketamine Connection , Magnesium and the Brain: The Original Chill Pill , and Magnesium: Just as important as Calcium.
+1 level teaspoonful/day (~4g/day) of Epsom Salts (spread the dose out over 24 hours to prevent it from having a laxative effect by dissolving the crystals in 250ml of warm water, then adding the solution to drinks to spread the 250ml out over 24 hours) provides ~400mg/day of Magnesium.
+See Magnesium and the Brain: The Original Chill Pill and Magnesium in Man: Implications for Health and Disease.

 4. Vitamin D and omega-3 fatty acids are anti-inflammatory.
 Inflammation that's worsened by stress and/or anxiety may be alleviated by magnesium.